 You could also do a popcorn prayer where one person starts with something they are thankful for.
 Then each person adds another thing they are thankful for.
 You can also do this with prayer requests.
 Once everyone has finished, the last person closes the prayer.

-It can be easy to allow your family worship time with kids to become a family fun time and forget to keep the focus on Jesus.
-It is really important to have family time that includes playing, reading, talking, playing games, and doing crafts, but be intentional about keeping your focus on Jesus during family worship time.
+It can be easy to allow your family worship with kids to become a family fun time and forget to keep the focus on Jesus.
+It is really important to have fun family time that includes playing, reading, talking, playing games, and doing crafts.
+But be intentional about keeping your worship with kids focused on Jesus during your family worship time.

 To recap, there are 7 simple ways to make family worship with kids meaningful and special.

 - Make it age-appropriate – find fun worship activities that will engage your children.

 - Create a family worship habit – be consistent.

 - Make it a special time.

 - Be creative and find new children’s worship ideas.

 - Involve everyone – choose interactive worship ideas for the ages of your children